sky107/Repository-1/React JS/README.md

 ----------------
 [under development]

-This project aims a providing a test portal for shorlisting the candidates for primarily internship puropse.
+This project aims a providing a test portal for shortlisting the candidates for primarily internship purpose.
 This will help organisation to stand out from the crowd and make small good impression on candidate to work for a reputated organisation .

 Tech Stacks : ReactJS | MongoDB | NodeJS |Express